inputfalken/Sharpy/README.md

     }
 }
 ```
-These examples show how you can use the RandomGenerator static method & properties.
+These examples show how you can use the Generator static method & properties.

-You could also get RandomGenerator instances by calling the static method Create in the RandomGenerator class.
+You could also get Generator instances by calling the static method Create in the Generator class.
 Which works the same but got different names for Generating(Generate & GenerateMany).
 ####